lucaheines/CPSC230---FInal/README.md

 # CPSC230---FInal
 My final Project

 This final took a lot of time and research, the code used in this final was written by me, however was heavily influenced by research online.
-This project was difficult, and somewhat out of my range and skill, however I used research to help me complete this task.
-I installed Ultralytics(uses YOLOv8) on Python version 3.11.6, to complete this project.
-In the future I would like to make a script using only basic python functions, pandas, opencv, and maybe a few math based libraries.
-Also training my own dataset to detect more specific objects.
-Overall this is all very new to me, and I am trying my very best to learn!!!!!!!
+This project was difficult, and somewhat out of my range and skill, however using online resources I was able to come up with something I thought was pretty neat.
+I installed Ultralytics(which uses YOLOv8) on Python version 3.11.6, to complete this project.
+In the future I would like to make a script using only basic python functions, pandas, opencv, and maybe a few math based libraries, however i'm not fully there yet.
+I would love to also train my own dataset to detect more specific objects.
+Overall this is all very new to me, and I am trying my very best to learn, so I hope everything I have said made a little bit of sense!!!!!!!

 Some Sources: